cadbox1/glue-stack/docs/Development/DevelopingProcessDocumentation.md

 # Developing Process Documentation

-Sharing knowledge is something that I feel strongly about and its why I made this project in the first place.
+Sharing knowledge is something that I feel strongly about so much so that I made this project.
 It's commonly overlooked because we often forget what it's like to struggle through something once we've completed it, saying how silly we are for not getting it sooner.
-I feel like this is especially common among developers since we are constantly learning, so much so that we're almost expected to struggle through tasks all in the name of learning something new.
-And okay, unless everyone else in your team is also struggling through the same stuff, solving the same problems with varying results.
+I feel like this theme is especially common among developers.
+But when you're working in a team its important to share the knowledge you've gained through solving problems so that your whole team can benefit.
+Otherwise the rest of your team will solve the same problems over and over again with varying results.

-If you learn something new you should be sharing that knowledge so the rest of your team can benefit.
-The more we share knowledge, the more we communicate with each other, the more we understand each other, the easier it is to identify team problems and solve together for the whole team.
+The more we share knowledge, the more we communicate with each other, the more we understand each other, the easier it is to identify and solve team problems.

-Documentation is one of the most efficient ways to share knowledge, let's demonstrate.
+Process documentation is one of the most efficient ways to share knowledge, let's demonstrate.

 Without documentation: